jefgodesky/api-starter/roles/README.md

 to revoke that role from herself or others.
 For example, `role:admin:revoke` gives the user the ability to revoke the role of `admin` from any user, including herself.

+### `role:self:x:grant`

+For each role _x_, this gives the user the permission to grant that role to herself.
+For example, `role:self:admin:grant` gives the user the ability to grant the role of `admin` to herself.
+Note that a user who has `role:x:grant` can also grant the role to herself, even if she does not have `role:self:x:grant`.
+This is only meaningful for users who do not have `role:x:grant`.

+### `role:self:x:revoke`

+For each role _x_, this gives the user the permission to revoke that role from herself.
+For example, `role:self:admin:revoke` gives the user the ability to revoke the role of `admin` from herself.
+Note that a user who has `role:x:revoke` can also revoke the role from herself, even if she does not have `role:self:x:revoke`.
+This is only meaningful for users who do not have `role:x:revoke`.